An African Array C.C. trading as The Safari Index Africa

 Bookings and Payment

-- In order to confirm a clients’ reservation, Safari Index Africa requires a 30% deposit payment at the time of booking.
+- In order to confirm a clients’ reservation, Safari Index Africa requires a minimum 30% deposit payment at the time of booking.
 Failure to do so will result in the reservation automatically being cancelled.

 - The balance of payment is due 8 weeks (60 days) prior to the commencement date of the client’s itinerary.
 Bookings made within 8 weeks (60 days) prior to departure are subject to full prepayment at the time of confirming the reservation.